jpawelczak/vpa-demo/README.md

 NAME       MODE                CPU   MEM       PROVIDED   AGE vpa-demo   InPlaceOrRecreate   1m    2097152   True       8m45s
 ```
-Once you see "PROVIDED" as `True` like in the above example, it means VPA is up and running for the workload.
+Once you see `PROVIDED` as `True` like in the above example, it means VPA is up and running for the workload.

 ### VPA in-place resizing with ContainerResourcePolicy